elasticpath/elasticpath-graphql-server/README.md

 ## Development

-Start the development server is easy.
+Starting the development server is easy.

 ```bash
 yarn dev